Björn Sveinsson Björnsson

-Björn Sveinsson Björnsson (15 October 1909 – 14 April 1998) was the son of Iceland's first president Sveinn Björnsson and was one of about twenty Icelanders who fought for the Nazi regime during World war II.
+Björn Sveinsson Björnsson (15 October 1909 – 14 April 1998) was the son of Iceland's first president Sveinn Björnsson and was one of about twenty Icelanders who fought for the Nazi regime during World War II.

-Biography
+Early life

 Björn graduated from Menntaskóli in Reykjavik in the spring of 1930.
 He then traveled to Germany and began to work at Eimskip in Hamburg.
 He had planned to study music, but his fiancée María was expecting a child, so he had to work.
 She and Björn married between 1930 and 1936.
 In the following years Björn and María had two daughters: Hjördís and Brynhildur Georgía, but they divorced in 1937.

+World War II

-When the Nazi Party rose to power in Germany, Björn was very impressed by their politics, and when World War II broke out Björn applied to join the Waffen-SS.
+When the Nazi Party rose to power in Germany, Björn was very impressed by their politics, and when World War II broke out Björn applied to join the Waffen-SS in September 1941.
 Björn was stated to be an enthusiastic Nazi, even writing on his application "I certify that I am of pure Aryan stock.
-Heil Hitler!".
-Björn was a soldier in the 5th SS Panzer Division Wiking, where he served on the eastern front in Caucasus as a correspondent.
+Heil Hitler!"
+Björn was a soldier in the 5th SS Panzer Division Wiking, and later in SS-Standarte Kurt Eggers where he served on the Eastern Front in Ukraine in the early stages of the German invasion of the Soviet Union as a soldier transporting weapons, people and food in muddy and snowy terrain, and in later stages in the war in Caucasus as a correspondent.
 Björn would regularly broadcast about the war to Iceland on the front lines.
-Only one of his recordings has survived, in which he interviews two supposed cossack farmers about the evils of the Soviet union.
-It was played for Icelandic audiences to portray Nazi Germany, not as an aggressor, but as a saviour of people from the bolsheviks.
+Only one of his recordings has survived, in which he interviews two supposed Cossack farmers about the evils of the Soviet Union.
+It was played for Icelandic audiences to portray Nazi Germany, not as an aggressor, but as a saviour of people from the Bolsheviks.